Why you need to invest in professional headshots

 About 30% will reply saying they have no headshots, another 20% might send us something that looks like it was taken at a rave in the Eighties, or in their back garden (shed in view).
 Some eager PRs hurriedly shoot their clients using iPhones, and then we’re sent images that are slightly wonky, or slightly out of focus.
 Some won’t even be looking at the camera, and many send us the wrong crop which means we cannot use the image.

 A few will send a professional image so heavily branded it looks like their company threw up on them.

-Sometimes we’ll use their comments anyway, but sometimes we have to cut them from the article, because it’s the photos that drive engagement once the piece is live.
+Sometimes we have to cut them from the article, because it’s the photos that drive engagement once the piece is live.

 So much potential press coverage has been begrudgingly lost, not because the content was poor, but because the pictures are unusable.